-New York Mom Purposely Drowned Her 10-Day-Old Baby Boy In Bathtub
+New York Mom Allegedly Drowned Her 10-Day-Old Baby Boy In Bathtub On Purpose

 Writers for FOX 5 News report that 25-year-old Markiya Mitchell is facing second-degree murder charges after she admitted to drowning her infant son, Jeremiah Mitchell, in a bathtub at their Locust Street home on Monday.

 Police reportedly responded to a call of an unconscious baby in the home on Monday, November 13, according to the New York Post.
-Upon their arrival, they discovered the young Jeremiah unresponsive, and were told by Mitchell that he was found in that condition in the bathtub by a separate party.
+Upon their arrival, they discovered the young Jeremiah unresponsive and were told by Mitchell that he was found in that condition in the bathtub by a separate party.
 Upon further questioning by police, Mitchell ultimately confessed to filling the bathtub with around 10 inches of water and leaving the baby in it for up to two hours.

 “The newborn was taken to Rochester General Hospital, where he was pronounced dead a short time later,” FOX 5 News states about the baby’s tragic ending.